3 UNLV faculty members were killed in the Las Vegas campus shooting

 Police say quick action prevented further tragedy

-When UNLV alerted students to the shooting on social media, the warning included the phrase "this is not a test," followed by what's become the standby survival advice: "RUN-HIDE-FIGHT."
+When UNLV alerted students to the shooting on social media, the warning included the phrase "This is not a test," followed by what has become the standby survival advice: "RUN-HIDE-FIGHT."

 Ph.D. student Kathryn Henry said it felt like the city's history with tragedy at least left campus authorities more prepared to respond again.